blue-moon22/pal-MEM/README.md

 -h show possible options

 ## EXAMPLE
-To get ITRs with a minimum length of 30 from paired-end metagenomic fasta files with a k-mer length of 18 on a machine with 8 threads:
+To get ITRs with a minimum length of 30 and maximum length of 50 from paired-end metagenomic fasta files with a k-mer length of 18 on a machine with 8 threads:
 ```
-pal-mem -f1 example_1.fasta -f2 example_1.fasta -o example -l 30 -k 18 -t 8
+pal-mem -f1 example_1.fasta -f2 example_1.fasta -o example -l 30 -m 50 -k 18 -t 8
 ```